Rossville, Texas: History

-The Ross brothers also noticed fertile soil and plentiful gaming opportunities in the area.
-The community also had a saloon in operation.
+The community also had a saloon.
 Many of the community's first settlers are buried in the cemetery.
 The cemetery sits on an acre of land that was donated to John Ross's wife.

 Geography

 Rossville is located on Farm to Market Road 476, 8 mi west of Poteet in Atascosa County.

 Education

 Rossville had a one-room schoolhouse at the end of the 19th century and grew to two classrooms by the start of the 20th century.
 The school consolidated with the Poteet Independent School District in 1955 and was demolished.
 The community continues to be served by the Poteet ISD to this day.